ibm-cloud-docs/vpc/vsi_is_create_instance.md

           ```
           {: codeblock}

 1. Create a VPC resource or use an existing VPC by referring to the VPC data source.
-For more information, see the Terraform documentation on [ibm_is_vpc](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_vpc).
+For more information, see the Terraform documentation on [ibm_is_vpc](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_vpc){: external}.

    ```terraform
    resource "ibm_is_vpc" "example_vpc" {